a game of

 I’m also excited by Sembl’s value as a cross-cultural interface.
 By making connections and recognising relationships, we learn to value difference.

 Sembl incredibly succesfully mixes competitive and collaborative play, creativity and expression, and exploration and inspiration.
 It’s the sort of game you think about when you’re not playing it, and it’s the sort of game that helps you see the world in new ways.

 Ready to sembl?

-Sembl’s lifeblood is openly-licensed cultural material; open is the way.
+Sembl’s lifeblood is openly-licensed cultural material.

 - It’s free to play.

 - Game data – sembls, ratings etc – will be shared with museums and other parties for use in their own interfaces.

 - The codebase is open source, so the system can be adapted, refined and extended for the benefit of all.

 Historical image credits – Animal magnetism, 1802, Wellcome Library, London // Diagram of atmospheric effects, 1846, Wellcome Library, London // Training at the Technical College, Canberra, c1940, State Library of Victoria // Palais Royal, c1904, J Paul Getty Museum // Hot air balloon above the clouds, Wellcome Library, London // Branding iron and breastplate, National Museum of Australia // Analytical engine by Charles Babbage, 1840, London Science Museum via a Haverford College resource on the history of mechanised thought // Arabic machine for a water-powered system, c16th–19th-century, Wikimedia // Microscopic organisms with mineral skeletons by Ernst Haeckel, Rhizopoda Radiaria, 1862, Biodiversity Heritage Library // Lacquered wooden domestic shrine, 19th century, Wellcome Library, London.